ClementRepository/TerraformforAbsoluteBeginners/7-Project 7 Git Github Vscode/Git Github VSCode.md

 _**Troubleshooting Note: Sometimes there's an error that states that git username and email haven't been set up despite doing so earlier in the steps when you try to commit from VsCode.**_

 _Do ```git config --global -e``` in your terminal and it will open up a text editor that will allow you to change your username and email with the global option manually.
-Ctrl x, then y to leave and save that._
+Ctrl x, then y to leave and save that.
+You can also view your git username and email by doing ```git config --list```._